Low-Bitrate Video Compression through Semantic-Conditioned Diffusion: Experiment

 \subsection{Implementation details}

-\textbf{Video modality.} We utilize a pretrained DCVC-RT \cite{dcvc_rt} neural codec for compression.
+\textbf{Video codec.} We utilize a pretrained DCVC-RT \cite{dcvc_rt} neural codec.
 The Quantization Parameter (QP) for DCVC-RT is set to 0, 8, 16, 24, and 32.
 Additionally, we apply spatial down-sampling factor $D_s$ of 1, 2, and 4, along with temporal factor $D_T$ of 2, 4, and 8.
 These settings are specifically designed to achieve low-bitrate video compression.

-\textbf{Sketch modality.} We finetune a DCVC-RT codec on sketches extracted from the Anim400K dataset to better align with its unique data distribution, which differs from standard RGB videos.
+\textbf{Sketch codec.} We finetune a DCVC-RT codec on sketches extracted from the Anim400K dataset to better align with its unique data distribution, which differs from standard RGB videos.
 Since the original DCVC-RT training pipeline is not publicly available, we reproduce it using a two-stage training strategy.
 In the first stage, we freeze its P-frame network while only training the I-frame network.
 And vice versa in the second stage to stabilize the training.

-\textbf{Generative decoder.} We finetune a video diffusion model from the pretrained LTX-Video 13B 0.9.8-dev \cite{ltx}.
+\textbf{Generative decoder.} We finetune a video diffusion model from the 13B-parameter LTX-Video \cite{ltx} pretrained weights.
 We insert a 256-rank LoRA module containing 625 million parameters and train it using the AdamW optimizer for 8,000 steps.
 The learning rate is set to 0.0002 with a cosine learning rate scheduler.
 All models are quantized to BF16 precision.
-We configure the number of denoising steps to 50 and the prompt guidance scale to 3.5.
-All experiments are conducted on NVIDIA A100-80G GPUs.
-And the total training time is within a few GPU hours.
+We configure the number of denoising steps to 50.
+Full details can be found in the appendix.